meirizarrygelpi/rational/README.md

 ### rational.Complex

 The `rational.Complex` type represents a rational complex number.
-It corresponds to a complex Cayley-Dickson construct with `big.Rat` values.
+It corresponds to an elliptic Cayley-Dickson construct with `big.Rat` values.
 The imaginary unit element is denoted `i`.
 The multiplication rule is:
 ```go
 	Mul(i, i) = -1
 ```